rust-lang/compiler-team/content/working-groups/learning/_index.md

 # Learning Working Group
 ![working group status: active][status]

-This working group aims to make the compiler easier to learn by ensuring that rustc-guide and api docs are "complete".
+This working group aims to make the compiler easier to learn by ensuring that rustc-dev-guide and api docs are "complete".

 - **Leads:**  [@spastorino][spastorino] and [@mark-i-m][markim]
 - **Meeting Notes:**